Polymer characterisation by Nuclear Magnetic Resonance Spectroscopy (NMR) provides detailed structural information for product development and QC

 Expert evaluation of polymers by specialist techniques is essential in order to ensure product integrity and for quality control demands.

 Intertek scientists have significant NMR expertise, providing advanced and routine analytical support for polymer-related research and testing projects.
-Expertise includes polymer characterisation, development of polymer process chemistry and product development.
+Our expertise includes polymer characterisation, development of polymer process chemistry and product development.

 We provide polymer NMR analysis to evaluate monomer types, levels and distribution (block or random), chain branching, sequencing, Polymer tacticity, molecular weight (MW), end groups, structure and co-monomer ratios.